agustinsdfx/Platform/README.md

 ## 📖 ABOUT

-Platform is a 2D game engine that allows you to customize the source code and port it to different platforms using CMake and NMAKE, with the Raylib graphics library and the C programming language.
+Platform is an open-source game engine that allows you to customize the source code and port it to different platforms using CMake, with the platform's graphics library and the C and C++ programming languages.

 By default, the game comes ported to the latest official version for Windows x64 devices from the GitHub repository: https://github.com/agustinsdfx/Platform-Windows-SDFX-Engine-Raylib

 ## ⚙ Supported Systems

-- Windows x64 platforms
+- Linux x64 platforms

-Windows  7, 8, 8.1, 10, 11 and later.

 ## 👥 Credits